On local regularity estimates for fractional powers of parabolic operators with time-dependent measurable coefficients: Introduction and background

 Fractional powers of closed linear operators in Hilbert and Banach spaces is an important and classical topic in operator theory with fundamental contributions attached to Bochner, Balakrishnan, Komatsu and many other prominent researchers, see \cite{bochner1949,feller1952,balakrishnan1959, hille1948, phillips1952,komatsu1969}.
 The construction and application of fractional powers of sectorial operators, i.e. linear operators having $\mathbb R_-$ contained in their resolvent set, and fulfilling an additional resolvent estimate, have attracted much attention resulting in a substantial literature on the topic, see \cite{balakrishnan1960,komatsu1969} and the extensive treatments in \cite{Kato,MS,Haase}.

 More recently, Caffarelli and Silvestre \cite{caffarelli2007} induced new energy into the field by noting that if $s\in (0,1)$, and if $\mathcal{U}$ solves

 where $u\in \dom (( - \Delta_x )^{s})$, then

 In particular, the non-local fractional Laplace operator can be realized as a Dirichlet to Neumann map using an extension problem for an associated (local) linear degenerate elliptic equation.
 As one consequence, local properties of solutions to $( - \Delta_x )^{s}u=0$ in a domain $\Omega\subset\mathbb R^n$ can be deduced using corresponding results for linear degenerate elliptic equations.
-The results of Caffarelli and Silvestre \cite{caffarelli2007} have spurred much activity in fields of PDEs, see for example \cite{GFT} for a survey and an account of the state of the art.

 In \cite{NS} and \cite{Stinga-Torrea-SIAM}, independently, the parabolic analogue of the result of Caffarelli and Silvestre \cite{caffarelli2007} was discovered and it is proved that if $s\in (0,1)$, and if $\mathcal{U}$ now solves